PawanBahirat/Notes/README.md

 If the sum of the elements at these indices of the array is smaller than the given value, then we increment Pointer1.
 If the sum is smaller, then we decrement Pointer2 from the end.
 If none of those conditions are true, this means that the sum is equal to the given value.
 That being said, we will append the elements at those indices in the array and return the result.

 - Time complexity :
-Since the sorting function we use in this code takes O(nlog(n)) and the algorithm itself takes O(n) time, the overall time complexity of this algorithm is in O(nlog(n)).
+Since the sorting function we use in this Code takes O(nlog(n)) and the algorithm itself takes O(n) time, the overall time complexity of this algorithm is in O(nlog(n)).

 **Solution: Use hashing**
-- Code :shipit:
+- Code :tada:
 ```java
 class CheckSum {
  public static int[] findSum(int[] arr, int n) {